Report: Officer saw Uvalde shooter outside of school, but didn’t receive permission to shoot - NewsBreak

 UVALDE, Texas (KXAN) — The first portion of an after-action report after the deadly mass shooting that killed 19 students and two teachers at Robb Elementary in Uvalde was released Wednesday.

-The Advanced Law Enforcement Rapid Response Training Center (ALERRT) of San Marcos released its initial report, which focuses on the events up until the 18-year-old gunman was killed.COVERAGE: Stop Mass Shootings
+The Advanced Law Enforcement Rapid Response Training Center (ALERRT) of San Marcos released its initial report, which focuses on the events up until the 18-year-old gunman was killed.H-E-B to donate $10 million for new Uvalde elementary school

 The Texas Department of Public Safety previously provided a timeline of the events at Robb Elementary.